ExCiteS/communitymaps-help/_en/moderate-contributions.md

 ## Approve contributions

-If a project settings require every contribution to be approved by a moderator, all pending contributions will have an “Approve contribution” notification appear”.
+If a project settings require every contribution to be approved by a moderator, all pending contributions will have an "Approve contribution" notification appear".
 Before or after the approval process, edits can be made to the contribution.

 ![Pending contribution](/images/en/pending-contribution.png)